doughsay/room.js/doc/PROGRAMMING.md

 ##### send( String\|Object ) ⇒ Boolean
 Sends a message to the client.

-This is normally not intended to be used directly (e.g. check the **tell()** method, defined by the **lib_root** object inherited by allmost all objects in the demo mudlib).
+This is normally not intended to be used directly (e.g. check the **tell()** method, defined by the **lib\_root** object inherited by allmost all objects in the demo mudlib).

 Returns true upon success, false upon failure (no controller, e.g. not a player, or player not connected).

-Note: Sending an object also works, assuming it is transferable.
+Note: Sending a JavaScript object also works, assuming it is [transferable](https://www.w3.org/TR/html5/infrastructure.html#transferable-objects) (and that the client side knows what to do with it, obviously).

 ##### linearize() ⇒ Array.WorldObject
 Returns the trait inheritance hierarchy.
 It could be useful to check if an object has a given trait via inheritance, see instanceOf() below for that purpose.